kubernetes/ingress-nginx/docs/user-guide/configmap.md

 Specifies the service name to use for any traces created
 Default: nginx

-#### http-snippet

-Adds custom configuration to the http section of the nginx configuration
-Default: ""

-#### server-snippet

-Adds custom configuration to all the servers in the nginx configuration
-Default: ""

-#### location-snippet

-Adds custom configuration to all the locations in the nginx configuration
-Default: ""

 ### Default configuration options

 The following table shows the options, the default value and a description.